"Hi Ernie, I just wanted to let you know how very happy I am with my 3 paintings

 "I have very little experience in painting and still trying out different styles

 and media.
 It is more often a child's play than anything serious.
-I live
+I

-student?
+take any student?
 Thanks. -- Emily F. Cremorne

-"I am a year 12 student from
+"I am a year 12 student from Melbourne,

-can capture a scene or a moment by simply combining certain colours.
+scene or a moment by simply combining certain colours.

 I would greatly appreciate it if you would be able to answer a few questions